Angelika Langer - Training & Consulting

 Basic knowledge of Java (introductory course or equivalent practical experience).

-This is a course for Java programmers who intend to build applications that are executed concurrently in multiple threads.
+The course is for Java programmers who intend to build concurrent applications for multi-core or multi-cpu platforms.

 OBJECTIVES